loading

 HKBN PC Doctors

-First initiated in May 2015, our award-winning HKBN PC Doctors volunteer programme takes full advantage of our Talents’ technical expertise to provide free computer diagnosis, repairs and even computer workshops for our community’s underprivileged families.
-Over the years, the programme has expanded in scope, bringing our Talents and expertise to impact the lives of thousands, including youths, women, and the elderly.
+First launched in May 2015, our award-winning HKBN PC Doctors volunteer programme harnesses the technical expertise of our staff to provide free computer diagnostics, repairs and even computer workshops for our community’s underprivileged families.
+Over the years, the programme has grown in scale and scope, extending our people’s skills and support to positively impact the lives of thousands, including youths, women, and the elderly.

 HKBN Talent CSI Fund

-Established in July 2015 via $5 million of initial startup capital from our Co-Owners, the HKBN Talent CSI Fund is an independently operated charity with an aim to support youth related social investment projects through innovative and outside-the-box ideas.
-To date, the Fund and its many empowerment projects have impacted more than 6,000 beneficiaries.
+Established in July 2015 with $5 million in initial startup capital contributed by HKBN staffs, the HKBN Talent CSI Fund is an independently operated charity dedicated to supporting youth focused social investment projects through innovative and out-of-the-box ideas.
+To date, the Fund and its empowerment projects have positively impacted more than 10,000 beneficiaries.